-UEFI – Stands for Unified Extensible Firmware Interface is a newer firmware that has many new features and advantages over BIOS.
-The UEFI has the same job to initialize the hardware components and load the operating system.
+UEFI – Stands for Unified Extensible Firmware Interface.
+It is a newer firmware that has many new features and advantages over BIOS.
+The UEFI has the same job of initializing the hardware components and loading the operating system.

 BIOS vs UEFI

-Both are the firmware but there are some major differences between BIOS and UEFI.
+Both are firmware, but there are some major differences between BIOS and UEFI.

 1. UEFI supports more than 2 TB of hard disk while BIOS supports up to 2 TB.

-2. BIOS supports a maximum 4 hard disk partition while UEFI supports more than 4 disk partition.
+2. BIOS supports a maximum of 4 hard disk partitions, while UEFI supports more than 4 disk partitions.

-3. Computers with UEFI firmware has faster booting than BIOS.
+3. Computers with UEFI firmware have faster booting than BIOS.

-4. UEFI offers secure boot which validates the operating system to ensure there is no temper with the boot process by any malware.
+4. UEFI offers a secure boot that validates the operating system to ensure there is no tampering with the boot process by any malware.

 6. Unlike BIOS, UEFI offers a simple graphical user interface where you can navigate using the mouse.

-To use UEFI firmware, the hardware is disk drive must support UEFI.
+To use UEFI firmware, the hardware in the disk drive must support UEFI.
 And your system disk needs to be GPT style.